3 Days in London: The Ultimate London Itinerary for First-Timers

 If you’d like to tour the inside, you can buy tickets online, or wait in line and buy them upon arrival.

 The Tower of London is also where the crown jewels are housed, which of course you absolutely cannot miss.
-These are the crowns, tiaras, and jewellery worn by the royal family for coronations and state events.
+These are the crowns, tiaras, and jewelry worn by the royal family for coronations and state events.
 Many of these jewels are very old and incredibly beautiful, you are unlikely to see anything like this anywhere else!
 Some of the items in the crown jewels have a complicated history, so it is good to be mindful of this when visiting, a guided tour can help explain the history behind the jewels.

 Recommended tour: